OlivierBlanvillain/master-thesis/content.md

 ClojureScript, the official Clojure to JavaScript compiler, has a large ecosystem of libraries for both client and server, out of which Sente @sente seems to be the most popular library for network communication.
 It goals are similar to those of scala-js-transport, offer a uniform client/server API which supports several transport mechanism.
 Instead of using an existing WebSocket emulation library, Sente implements its own solution to fallback on Ajax/long-polling when WebSocket is not available.

 With the large number of languages that compile to JavaScript @compiletojs, an exhaustive coverage of the network libraries would be beyond the scope of this report.
-To the best of our knowledge, scala-js-transport is the first library offering this variety of supported protocols and platform (summarized in #impl-summary).
+To the best of our knowledge, scala-js-transport is the first library offering this variety of supported protocols and platform (summarized in #implSummary).

 ### Latency Compensation Engines